 When You Should Not Steam: Yoni Steaming Contraindications

-Time and circumstance plays an important part in when to yoni steam.
-And just as their are appropriate times to steam, there are definite yoni steaming contraindications.
+Time and circumstance play an important part in when to yoni steam.
+And just as there are appropriate times to steam, there are definite yoni steaming contraindications.

 Vaginal steaming is also not to be done during pregnancy, as the cervix must stay tightly closed to maintain a healthy pregnancy.